NazirNayal8/nazirnayal.github.io/_pages/about.md

 title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi, I'm a Computer Engineering Student at Koc University.
+I am a Computer Engineering Student at Koc University.